typst/packages/README.md

 - **Size:** Packages should not contain large files or a large number of files.
   This will be judged on a case-by-case basis, but if it needs more than ten files, it should be well-motivated.
-To keep the package small and fast to download, please do not include images for the README or PDF files with documentation in the package.
-Instead, include images through a link to a githubusercontent.com URL (just drag the image into an issue) or link to your repository.
+To keep the package small and fast to download, please `exclude` images for the README or PDF files with documentation from the bundle.
+Alternatively, you can link to images hosted on a githubusercontent.com URL (just drag the image into an issue).
 - **Security:** Packages must not attempt to exploit the compiler or packaging implementation, in particular not to exfiltrate user data.
 - **Safety:** Names and package contents must be safe for work.